Universal File Delivery: Overcoming Challenges Moving Mountains of File Data

 Today, there are a variety of popular strategies for replicating and managing data across storage silos, devices, and locations.
 These include (but are not limited to):

 • NAS-to-NAS replication: Use your storage vendor’s replication tools to manage and synchronize data.
 If your company has standardized on a single storage vendor across all locations, and your recovery objectives are achieved, these may be “good enough”.
-Resilio Connect complements investments in storage and supports most NAS.
-Resilio Connect adds value supporting remote work, VDI, any-directional data movement, and interoperating with multiple cloud storage providers and operating systems on most any device.
+Resilio Platform complements investments in storage and supports most NAS.
+Resilio Platform adds value supporting remote work, VDI, any-directional data movement, and interoperating with multiple cloud storage providers and operating systems on most any device.

 • Ad hoc point-to-point file transfer and replication tools such as rsync (mainly for Linux), Robocopy (Windows) and various WAN-optimized commercial offerings from vendors such as IBM Aspera, FileCatalyst, and Signiant are all point-to-point.
 These “point solutions” may work great for some use cases but are by no means comprehensive.
 Worse, home grown or highly modified solutions may have hidden costs such as failed or unreliable transfers or lost data.
 Resilio offers an easy way to eliminate many of these ad hoc approaches–and standardize across the enterprise.